Cellular senescence: Characteristics of senescent cells

-The removal of aggregated p16 INK 4A positive senescent cells can delay tissue dysfunction and ultimately extend life.
+The removal of aggregated p16 INK 4A-positive senescent cells can delay tissue dysfunction and ultimately extend life.
 In the 2011 Nature paper by Baker et al. a novel transgene, INK-ATTAC, was used to inducibly eliminate p16 INK4A-positive senescent cells by action of a small molecule-induced activation of caspase 8, resulting in apoptosis.
-A BubR1 H/H mouse model known to experience the clinicopathological characteristics of aging-infertility, abnormal curvature to the spine, sarcopenia, cataracts, fat loss, dermal thinning, arrhythmias, etc. was used to test the consequences of p16INK4a removal.
-In these mice p16 INK4a aggregates in aging tissues including the skeletal and eye muscle, and adipose tissues.
+A BubR1 H/H mouse model, known to experience the clinicopathological characteristics of aging-infertility, abnormal curvature of the spine, sarcopenia, cataracts, fat loss, dermal thinning, arrhythmias, etc., was used to test the consequences of p16INK4a removal.
+In these mice, p16 INK4a aggregates in aging tissues, including skeletal and eye muscle, and adipose tissues.
 Baker et al. found that if the senescent cells are removed, it is possible to delay age-associated disorders.
-Not only does p16 play an important role in aging, but also in auto-immune diseases like rheumatoid arthritis that progressively lead to mobility impairment in advanced disease.
+Not only does p16 play an important role in aging, but it also in auto-immune diseases like rheumatoid arthritis that progressively lead to mobility impairment in advanced disease.

 In the nervous system, senescence has been described in astrocytes and microglia, but is less understood in neurons.
-Because senescence arrests cell division, studies of senescence in the brain were focused mainly on glial cells and less studies were focused on nondividing neurons.
-Analyzing single nucleus RNA-Seq data from human brains suggested p19 as a marker for senescent neurons, which are strongly associated with neurons containing neurofibrillary tangle.
+Because senescence arrests cell division, studies of senescence in the brain were focused mainly on glial cells, and fewer studies were focused on nondividing neurons.
+Analyzing single-nucleus RNA-Seq data from human brains suggested p19 as a marker for senescent neurons, which are strongly associated with neurons containing neurofibrillary tangles.